bytedance/trae-agent/evaluation/patch_selection/Selector.md

         └── astropy__astropy-14369.json
 ```

-* The file in the log directory stores LLM interation history.
+* The file in the log directory stores LLM interaction history.
 * The file in the output directory stores raw standard output and standard error.
 * Patch directory stores selected patches.
 * Statistics directory stores whether the selected patch is correct or not.